 - Set up an appointment with your evaluator for a portfolio review if that applies in your state or country.
 The portfolio review experience with a certified teacher is always a wonderful culminating experience for my children – a time they get to review and present their work for the year to someone outside the family.
 (Of course, our evaluator is also a homeschooling Mom!)

 There you have it!
-Three steps to putting together a portfolio to wrap up your homeschooling year.
+Three steps to completing your homeschool year!
 Don’t forget to celebrate by planning a special dinner or treat for all of you.
 Congratulations on completing your year of homeschooling!

 Do you have any special ways you wrap up your homeschooling year?
 Please do share in the comments below.